 How to Fix Webcam, Microphone, and Screenshot Access on Mac:

 Review which apps have permission to access your computer webcam or microphone by going to System Preferences > Security & Privacy, and click the Privacy tab at the top.

-You will have to explicitly give notarized apps -- including Upwork -- the permission to use your camera.
-If you have ever received a notification that said, ”Upwork would like to access camera,” and you pressed “Don’t allow,” this may be saved in your settings.
-It could have been saved from a previous time, so it might be a good idea to double-check your settings if you are experiencing problems.
+You must specifically select permission to use your camera.
+If you have ever received a notification that said, ”Upwork would like to access the camera,” and you pressed “Don’t allow,” the setting will save and block Upwork from using the camera.
+So it’s a good idea to double-check your settings if you are experiencing problems.